-There are three specific spectral arrays: GreenBall
+There are three specific spectral arrays:

-- : it contains the vertically post-processed fields to be spectrally fitted which are not "derivative fields" to be filtered in the homogeneous high resolution space.
-SPAFP is output from TRANSDIRH and input to SPOS/ESPOS. - : it contains the vertically post-processed fields to be spectrally fitted which are "derivative fields" to be filtered in the homogeneous high resolution space.
-SPDFP is output from TRANSDIRH and input to SPOS/ESPOS. - : it contains the vertically post-processed spectral fields which are "derivative fields" filtered in the homogeneous high resolution space.
+- SPAFP : it contains the vertically post-processed fields to be spectrally fitted which are not "derivative fields" to be filtered in the homogeneous high resolution space.
+SPAFP is output from TRANSDIRH and input to SPOS/ESPOS. - SPDFP : it contains the vertically post-processed fields to be spectrally fitted which are "derivative fields" to be filtered in the homogeneous high resolution space.
+SPDFP is output from TRANSDIRH and input to SPOS/ESPOS. - SPBFP : it contains the vertically post-processed spectral fields which are "derivative fields" filtered in the homogeneous high resolution space.
 In this array, for each field, there is one spectrum per field and per subdomain.
 SPBFP is output from SPOS/ESPOS and input to TRANSINVH.

-(See Figure E.16 on page 168.)
+(See Figure E.16 on page 162.)

-• Though there were no reasons to do it, the spectral data flow in ALADIN has been split like in ARPEGE to stick to the same code structure.
+- Though there were no reasons to do it, the spectral data flow in ALADIN has been split like in ARPEGE to stick to the same code structure. - SPAFP and SPDFP had been split for technical reasons, after an old conception.
+In cycle 26, all these arrays have been unified in one single array SPBFP, thanks to a more clever monitoring of the post-processed fields.